You Have Been LaTeXpOsEd: A Systematic Analysis of Information Leakage in Preprint Archives Using Large Language Models: Methodology

-Across the 92{,}000 remaining papers, we collected over 343{,}000 individual LaTeX source files containing over 12 million comments.
-These comments were passed through a multi-stage cleaning pipeline, which removed empty entries, boilerplate material, purely syntactic LaTeX commands, decorative separators, and redundancies.
-We also applied normalization steps to standardize whitespace and discarded comments appearing more than 10 times across the dataset, as these primarily consisted of frequently used control sequences, formatting artifacts, or single words unlikely to contain sensitive information.
-After this pipeline, the dataset was reduced to approximately 6.6 million comments of varying length, representing just under 55\% of the original set.
+Across the remaining 92{,}000 papers, we collected over 343{,}000 LaTeX source files containing more than 12 million comments.
+We then applied a multi-stage cleaning pipeline that removes empty entries, boilerplate, purely syntactic LaTeX commands, decorative separators, and redundant fragments.
+We also normalized whitespace and discarded comments appearing more than 10 times across the dataset, as these primarily consisted of common control sequences, formatting artifacts, or single words unlikely to contain sensitive content.
+After cleaning, the dataset was reduced to approximately 6.6 million comments of varying length, corresponding to just under 55\% of the original set.
+Comments are counted either as \textit{\textbackslash begin\{comment\}} blocks or as lines that start with the \texttt{\%} symbol.

-Dataset size reduction was especially important for enabling scalable LLM-based analysis.
-The raw LaTeX data set contained approximately 2.4 billion tokens under the \texttt{CL100k\_base} encoding, while the cleaned comments amounted to fewer than 275 million tokens—an 89\% reduction.
-For context, processing the unfiltered dataset with an LLM such as GPT-5-mini would cost more than \$3000 at the input token rate of \$1.25 per million tokens, not considering output tokens.
-By contrast, the cleaned dataset lowered inference costs to approximately \$340 and significantly reduced inference time.
+This reduction is essential for scalable LLM-based analysis.
+Under the \texttt{CL100k\_base} encoding, the raw comment corpus contains approximately 2.4B tokens, whereas the cleaned set contains fewer than 275M tokens (an 89\% reduction).
+For context, processing the unfiltered corpus with an LLM such as GPT-5-mini would exceed \$3{,}000 at an input token rate of \$1.25 per million tokens (excluding output tokens).
+By contrast, the cleaned dataset reduces input-side cost to approximately \$344 and substantially lowers inference time.

+For each paper, we exported all textual content into a dedicated dump file for systematic pattern matching.
+In parallel, we reconstructed each paper's logical structure to identify auxiliary files that are present in the source bundle but never referenced in the final manuscript.
+We note, that files included in the submission package but not referenced or used in the final compiled PDF are more likely to contain sensitive information.
+Because the contents of these files are invisible to readers and reviewers, authors may have a false sense of security and incorrectly assume that no information leakage has occurred.

+To improve processing efficiency, we removed image files (e.g., JPEG, PNG) from the working set.
+Before deletion, however, we performed EXIF metadata extraction~\cite{EXIF} to detect embedded sensitive information.
+While many modern platforms strip EXIF data for privacy reasons, arXiv does not.
+These files therefore provide a valuable signal: we identified nearly 1{,}200 images containing sensitive metadata.
+The extracted fields vary widely.
+Even device and software identifiers (e.g., camera model, application versions) can be privacy-relevant.
+Section~\ref{sec:discussion} provides a discussion about these findings.